Goteik viaduct: Bridge data

 The viaduct measures 689 m from end to end, and includes 15 towers which span 12 m, along with a double tower 24 m long.
 The 15 towers support 10 deck truss spans of 37 m along with six plate girder spans 18 m long, and an approach span of 12 m.
 Many sources have put the height of the bridge at 250 m.
-That is supposedly a measurement to the river level as it flows underground through a tunnel at the point where it passes underneath the trestle.
+That is supposedly a measurement of the river level as it flows underground through a tunnel at the point where it passes underneath the trestle.
 The true height of the bridge, as measured from the rail deck to the ground on the downstream side of the tallest tower, is 102 m.
 The cost of construction was £111,200.

 Diversion

 Because the line from Mandalay to Lashio is considered to be of strategic value, a diversionary route to the valley floor, featuring spectacular horseshoe curves, was built in 1976–1978, to keep trains running even if the Goteik viaduct was sabotaged.
 Those tracks were still visible from the viaduct in 2013, but the diversionary line has been left to the tropical vegetation since 2002.